navi-language/website/learn.md

 ### Normal Comments

-The `//` started is normal comment, and it will be ignored by the compiler.
+The `//` started is a normal comment, and it will be ignored by the compiler.

 For example: